petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-5-users-and-permissions/modeling-b2b-relationships-with-liferay-accounts.md

 ### Associating an Organization

 As Opportune Optics represents a large number of accounts, it makes sense for Clarity to assign a dedicated B2B account manager to all the accounts.
-The account manager role has permissions such ass adding itmes to an account's shopping cart or submitting an order on behalf of an account.
+The account manager role has permissions such as adding items to an account's shopping cart or submitting an order on behalf of an account.
 This role is available through Liferay organizations.
+This again is a time-saver for Clarity as it means they can help Opportune Optics fulfill orders quickly.

 1. Navigate to _Control Panel_ &rarr; _Accounts_.
 Click on _Opportune Optics NY_ and click the _Organizations_ tab.
 Click the add icon.